EC-Crypt File Encryption Package Version 01

 you never write it down, and your opponent can never find it.
 However, if

-you are facing a sophisticated enemy, you do not want to have many files
+you are facing a sophisticated opponent, you do not want to have many files

 all encrypted with the same key.
 That gives your opponent more material to